checkly/docs.checklyhq.com/site/content/docs/runtimes/specs.md

 These are the currently available runtimes and the included external NPM dependencies.

-> The packages below are included for **setup and teardown scripts** as well, with the exclusion of Puppeteer, Playwright and Mocha.
+> The packages below are included for **setup and teardown scripts** as well, with the exclusion of Playwright and Mocha.

 > We are planning to deprecate `mocha` in the future.
 Please use `@playwright/test` as a test framework instead.